kaffein/omsignal-job-offers/full-stack-software-engineer.md

 We are a well-funded startup [1] working to deliver a smart biometric shirt.
 You can read more about our mission on [2].
-And for those who followed the US Open 2014, we are the technology behind Ralph Laurent Polo Tech :
+And for those who followed the US Open 2014, we are the technology behind Ralph Lauren Polo Tech :

 [![](http://img.youtube.com/vi/zipGvqaSJiE/0.jpg)](//www.youtube.com/embed/zipGvqaSJiE)